enkara/dev-notes/docker/docker-commands.md

 # List all containers, including stopped ones
 docker ps -a

-# Equivalent using the "container" subcommand
+# Equivalent commands using the "container" subcommand
 docker container ls
 docker container ls -a
 ```
 ### Run Containers
 ```
 bash
-# Run a container in detached mode (-d).
-If the image is not present
+# Run a container in detached mode (-d) from an image
-# locally, it will be pulled first.
+# If the image is not present locally, it will be pulled first
 docker run -d nginx:1.24

 # Run a container with a custom name